History of Link light rail: Predecessors

-Public transit in Seattle was first seriously considered in the Forward Thrust ballot measure placed on the ballot in 1968.
+Rapid transit in Seattle was reconsidered as part of the Forward Thrust ballot measures placed on the ballot in 1968.
 The 1968 vote featured 13 different ballot measures, including options for only Seattle and for all of King County.
 The rapid transit ballot measure failed at the ballot box.
 Four of these measures, including the rapid transit measure, was placed on the ballot again in 1970, but all four failed a second time.
 After the failed vote in 1970, the federal transit funding instead went to build the MARTA system in Atlanta.